philippinespire/pire_ssl_data_processing/README.md

 ```
 You will need to enter your git credentials multiple times each time you run this script

-If you should be met with a conflict screen, you are in the archane `vim` editor.
+If you should be met with a conflict screen, you are in the `vim` editor.
 You can look up instructions on how to interface with it.
 I typically do the following:

 * hit escape key twice
 * type the following
   `:quit!`

 If you had to delete files for whatever reason,
-these deletions occurred in your local directory but these files will remain in the git memory if they had already enter the system.
+these deletions occurred in your local directory but these files will remain in the git memory if they had already entered the system.

 If you are in this situation, run these git commands manually, AFTER running the runGIT.bash as describe above.

-`add -u` will stage your deleled files, then you can commit and push
+`add -u` will stage your deleted files, then you can commit and push

 Run this from the directory where you deleted files:
 ```sh